Q: How does TrueClot work?

 A: Currently you may purchase TrueClot by viewing our Purchase page and visiting our distributor websites.

 Q: Does TrueClot stain skin or clothing?

-A: TrueClot will leave a red coloration on skin that will wash clean with soap and water.
-TrueClot washes from most clothing with a simple soak in soapy water (as demonstrated in this YouTube video).
+A: TrueClot will leave a red coloration on skin that will wash clean with soap and water (bar soap works best.)
+TrueClot washes from most clothing with a simple soak in soapy water (as demonstrated in our videos).
 For small stains simply launder as normal.
-For larger stains or if the stain has dried, rinse excess TrueClot from the gament with warm, soapy water.
+For larger stains or if the stain has dried, rinse excess TrueClot from the garment with warm, soapy water.
 Then soak in soapy water for 1-3 hours and launder as normal.
 White fabrics may be more difficult to launder if the stain has dried.
-Laundering white fabrics with dilute bleach solution will usually remove the stain.
+Laundering white fabrics for two cycles or washing with dilute bleach solution will usually remove the stain.

 Q: Is TrueClot safe to use on skin and live actors?

 A: Yes, TrueClot is made from cosmetic and food grade materials.
 Do not place TrueClot in your mouth.
 Doing so is not dangerous but TrueClot is not flavored and is not intended to be ingested.
 If contact with eyes occurs, rinse thoroughly with water and seek medical attention if any irritation persists.